As May, turns to June, spring migration comes to an end and birding interest in our part of the world at least, slows down somewhat!

 Other notables have included a moulting drake Red-Crested Pochard, a one-off Corn Bunting, a Hobby and a good breeding record of Gadwall too!
 All in all a very good string of records for June!

 The weather has been cool, cloudy or wet during what is the best period locally for butterflies - typical!
 So all a bit disappointing with no real opportunities to look for Purple Emperors during their peak and equally very little chance to search for Dark-Green Fritillaries too.
-At least I've managed to enjoy the dependable Marbled Whites, as usual in good numbers locally.
+At least I've managed to enjoy the dependable Marbled Whites, in decent numbers, if not quite the heights of 2023.

-It seems to have been a strong year for orchids locally, particularly Bee & Pyramidal.
-Many road verges were alive with them and a relatively small area at Ardley ERF had at least 80 spikes of Bee Orchids.
+It seems to have been a strong year for orchids, particularly Bee & Pyramidal.
+Many road verges were alive with them and a relatively small area at Ardley ERF had at least 80 Bee spikes.

 No comments: